scienceacademy/blackjack_bots/README.md

 The function must then decide what action to take, returning *only* one of the following strings: `"hit"`, `"stand"`, `"split"`, or `"double down"`.

-**If your bot returns an illegal move, such as doubling down on more than two cards, you will immediately lose that hand.**
+**If your bot returns an illegal move, such as doubling down on more than two cards, it will be treated as "stand".**

 The rest is up to you.
 You can import libraries, make other functions, etc. as you need them to help your bot make the best choices.